Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Introduction

 \section{Introduction}

-One of the main goals of quantitative methodological research (e.g., statistics, psychometrics, bioinformatics, ecology, econometrics, or machine learning) is to investigate the performance of data analysis methods.
-To understand whether one method is preferable to another in a given situation, methodologists have several tools at their disposal.
-For instance, they can use mathematical proofs to understand the theoretical properties of a method.
-However, this approach is typically limited by restrictive assumptions that do not accurately reflect conditions faced in the real world.
-For this reason, methodologists often resort to \emph{simulation studies}.
+A key goal of quantitative methodological research (e.g., statistics, psychometrics, bioinformatics, methods in ecology, econometrics, or machine learning) is to investigate the performance of data analysis methods.
+While formal analyses and mathematical proofs can clarify theoretical properties, they typically rely on assumptions that do not reflect real-world conditions.
+Consequently, methodologists often resort to \emph{simulation studies}, which allow empirical evaluation of methods under realistic scenarios.

 In such studies, the methods under comparison are applied to artificial data sets that are simulated under a specified data-generating mechanism (DGM), followed by comparing their performance.
 As such, simulation studies are similar to controlled experiments because the underlying data-generating mechanism is usually known.
 Simulation studies are ubiquitous in methodological research.
-For example, \citet{Morris2019} found that 199/264 = 75\% of all articles published in volume 34 of the journal \emph{Statistics in Medicine} contained at least one simulation study, while in our literature review (reported in the next section), we found that in volume 118 of \emph{Journal of the American Statistical Association} as many as 186/200 = 93\% (!) of articles reported at least one simulation study.
+For example, \citet{Morris2019} found that 199/264 = 75\% of all articles published in volume 34 of the journal \emph{Statistics in Medicine} contained at least one simulation study.
+In our literature review, we found that in volume 118 of \emph{Journal of the American Statistical Association} 186/200 = 93\% (!) of articles reported at least one simulation study.

-Methodological rigor is important in the context of simulation studies because they often provide the basis for data analysis decisions and guide applied researchers in their choice of statistical methods.
-In this way, simulation studies inform scientific, medical, and policy decisions, potentially for decades to come.
-To help methodological researchers conduct and report high-quality simulation studies, various guidelines and tutorials have been published \citep[e.g.,][]{Hoaglin1975, Hauck1984, Burton2006, Sigal2016, Morris2019, Chalmers2020, Boulesteix2020B, Chipman2022, Kelter2024, Siepe2024}.
+Methodological rigor in simulation studies is crucial because they often guide data analysis and statistical method selection.
+Consequently, simulation studies inform scientific, medical, and policy decisions, potentially for decades to come.
+Several guidelines and tutorials have been published to support high-quality simulation studies \citep[e.g.,][]{Hoaglin1975, Hauck1984, Burton2006, Sigal2016, Morris2019, Chalmers2020, Boulesteix2020B, Chipman2022, Kelter2024, Siepe2024, Williams2024}.